 PhD Fellowships are the highest honor that can be bestowed upon a PhD student.
-By establishing a PhD Fellowship, you create a competitive environment for the best and brightest Masters level students who wish to have this distinct honor. $125,000 is what it takes to fund a Fellowship fully.
+By establishing a PhD Fellowship, you create a competitive environment for the best and brightest Masters level students who wish to have this distinct honor.
+Required is an initial investment of $50,000. $250,000 is what it takes to fund a Fellowship fully.

 Faculty Professorships begin with an investment of $60,000.
 Each Faculty Professorship aids in attracting and retaining top theologians, affording them the resources to research and write.
 The Seminary Faculty uniquely shapes the context of theological training when given the necessary support through a professorship.